Downforce (video game): Reception

-According to review aggregator Metacritic, Downforce received "mixed to average" reviews from critics.
+According to review aggregator Metacritic, Downforce received "mixed or average" reviews from critics.
 Positive reviews of the game praised the game's departure from traditional Formula One conventions.
 Jeremy Dunham of IGN commended the game's simplicity aided its appeal as an arcade racer, highlighting its "sheer speed", "feverishly competitive difficulty", and "terrific track design".
 Describing the game as an "essential racing purchase for speed freaks", Dave Halverson of Play praised the gameplay as "skillfully balanced" and fast-paced, and enjoyed the "unique look" afforded by the game's visual design.
 Nick Valentino of GameZone viewed the game was a "wonderful ode to the old-school racing games of yesteryear", citing its "smooth and easy to learn" controls, "decent" graphics and "gruesome" crash effects, overall considering the game to be entertaining as an arcade racing title in spite of its "lack of innovation".

 Critiques of Downforce focused on its limited features and gameplay modes.
 Considering the game to be "redundant" and offer no features that "hundreds of other racing games haven't done before", John Davison of Official U.S. PlayStation Magazine critiqued the game for its "boring tracks".
 Describing the game as "simple", Amer Ajami of GameSpot noted the game had "no additional gameplay mechanics, control schemes or anything of the like", stating there "really isn't much to it" due to its lack of "compelling gameplay modes".
 Mike Richardson of Total Games considered that the game's modes and unlockable were not "quite enough", feeling the game was "very basic" and that "there is little to keep you coming back.
 Matthew Kato of Game Informer similarly felt the game "ultimately lacks depth".
 David Hodgson of GameSpy similarly considered the game to be "incredibly short" and feature "alarmingly few" cars, tracks or customizations, also noting the game's characters were "hackneyed and underused".